Office Depot (ODP) Downgraded by Zacks Investment Research

-Zacks Investment Research lowered shares of Office Depot (NASDAQ:ODP) from a hold rating to a sell rating in a research note released on Wednesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Office Depot (NASDAQ:ODP) from a hold rating to a sell rating in a report published on Wednesday, Zacks.com reports.

 According to Zacks, “Shares of Office Depot have declined and underperformed the industry in a month.
 The stock got hurt following management’s cautionary statement on lower-than-expected operating performance at the CompuCom division.
 It also added that the segment’s muted performance will have a direct bearing on total revenues and operating income during the first quarter of 2019.
 Management now envisions first-quarter revenue to be approximately $2.76 billion, down more than 2% from the year-ago period.
 The company also forecast adjusted operating income of approximately $65 million, including an operating loss of about $15 million for CompuCom division and down from $93 million reported in the year-ago quarter.
 Weaker-than-anticipated revenues from existing customer projects and less-than-proportionate fall in related expenses compelled management to project an operating loss for the division in the first quarter of 2019.”

-Several other equities analysts also recently issued reports on the stock.
-Bank of America reaffirmed a buy rating and set a $4.50 price target on shares of Office Depot in a research note on Thursday, February 28th.
-BidaskClub upgraded shares of Office Depot from a strong sell rating to a sell rating in a research report on Friday, January 4th.
-Finally, ValuEngine cut shares of Office Depot from a hold rating to a sell rating in a research report on Wednesday, March 6th.
-Two equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company.
-The company currently has a consensus rating of Hold and a consensus target price of $3.92.
+Several other equities research analysts have also recently weighed in on the company.
+Bank of America restated a buy rating and set a $4.50 target price on shares of Office Depot in a research note on Thursday, February 28th.
+BidaskClub upgraded Office Depot from a strong sell rating to a sell rating in a research note on Friday, January 4th.
+Finally, ValuEngine cut Office Depot from a hold rating to a sell rating in a research note on Wednesday, March 6th.
+Two investment analysts have rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company’s stock.
+Office Depot currently has a consensus rating of Hold and an average target price of $3.92.

-Office Depot (NASDAQ:ODP) last released its quarterly earnings results on Wednesday, February 27th.
-The specialty retailer reported $0.09 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.08 by $0.01.
-The firm had revenue of $2.67 billion during the quarter, compared to the consensus estimate of $2.68 billion.
-Office Depot had a net margin of 0.94% and a return on equity of 9.22%.
-The company’s revenue for the quarter was up 3.4% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.08 earnings per share.
-On average, research analysts predict that Office Depot will post 0.32 EPS for the current year.
+Office Depot (NASDAQ:ODP) last issued its quarterly earnings results on Wednesday, February 27th.
+The specialty retailer reported $0.09 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.08 by $0.01.
+The business had revenue of $2.67 billion for the quarter, compared to the consensus estimate of $2.68 billion.
+Office Depot had a return on equity of 9.22% and a net margin of 0.94%.
+The firm’s quarterly revenue was up 3.4% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $0.08 earnings per share.
+On average, analysts anticipate that Office Depot will post 0.31 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, March 15th.
-Shareholders of record on Friday, March 1st were issued a $0.025 dividend.
-This represents a $0.10 dividend on an annualized basis and a yield of 3.69%.
-The ex-dividend date was Thursday, February 28th.
+The company also recently declared a quarterly dividend, which was paid on Friday, March 15th.
+Stockholders of record on Friday, March 1st were paid a $0.025 dividend.
+This represents a $0.10 dividend on an annualized basis and a dividend yield of 3.95%.
+The ex-dividend date of this dividend was Thursday, February 28th.
 Office Depot’s payout ratio is 28.57%.

-Large investors have recently bought and sold shares of the business.
-Scotia Capital Inc. bought a new position in shares of Office Depot during the fourth quarter valued at about $33,000.
-Alambic Investment Management L.P. purchased a new position in Office Depot during the fourth quarter valued at approximately $36,000.
-FNY Investment Advisers LLC purchased a new position in Office Depot during the fourth quarter valued at approximately $41,000.
-HRT Financial LLC purchased a new position in Office Depot during the fourth quarter valued at approximately $50,000.
-Finally, Actinver Wealth Management Inc. purchased a new position in Office Depot during the fourth quarter valued at approximately $63,000.
-Institutional investors and hedge funds own 90.33% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in ODP.
+Scotia Capital Inc. acquired a new position in Office Depot during the 4th quarter valued at about $33,000.
+Alambic Investment Management L.P. acquired a new position in Office Depot during the 4th quarter valued at about $36,000.
+FNY Investment Advisers LLC acquired a new position in Office Depot during the 4th quarter valued at about $41,000.
+Mercer Global Advisors Inc. ADV acquired a new position in Office Depot during the 1st quarter valued at about $49,000.
+Finally, HRT Financial LLC acquired a new position in Office Depot during the 4th quarter valued at about $50,000.
+Institutional investors own 90.33% of the company’s stock.

 Office Depot, Inc, together with its subsidiaries, provides various products and services.
 It operates in three divisions: Retail, Business Solutions, and CompuCom.
 The Retail division operates retail stores, which offer office supplies; technology products and solutions; business machines and related supplies; print, cleaning, breakroom, and facilities products; and office furniture in the United States, Puerto Rico, and the U.S.